 1) Become familiar with your computer before your first course starts

 Online courses are a flexible and convenient way to take classes or earn your degree from a distance.
 And while you don’t need to be a computer expert, you should be familiar with using a computer and navigating the Internet before getting started.
+A traditional desktop or laptop is recommended for online students.
+Mobile devices are supported and can be used for normal viewing of your courses, but may not be optimal for performing all activities and assignments.
+Click here for more information on Canvas mobile apps.
 If you are not already comfortable with using your computer, spend some time “surfing” the Internet (visiting different websites), sending emails, and using your word processor.
+Here are the computer requirements & support resources for online courses.
 Then, one week prior to your first online course, you will be emailed instructions on accessing our online orientation, an interactive course which will teach you how to use our online classroom.
-Here are the computer requirements & support resources for online courses.

 2) Prepare for your course ahead of time

 Decide which courses you want to take and register early.
 While online courses are flexible, they do follow a weekly schedule, and many fill up early, so registering early is recommended.
 Order your textbooks.
 Textbooks can be ordered online through the UB Bookstore.
 You should order your textbooks as early as possible to ensure that you will receive them before the course starts.
 For more information about how online courses work, read our Online Course Instructions.